ReDead/eMoods-Statistics/README.md

 ### Graphs

-The graphs are stored as pngs and include the following:
+The graphs are stored as pngs in the graph subdirectory and include the following:
 - **Moods Chart**: Displays all four tracked moods on four different graphs.
 - **Sleep Analysis Chart**: Displays two graphs comparing sleep to depressed and elevated mood.

-### Text
+### Data

-There are some text files that contain additional data which are the following:
+Data files are stored in the data subdirectory and contain a plaintext version along with an html version.
+Both are identical in data.
+The following are the provided data files:
-- **data.txt**: Simply contains the csv file reformatted into a much easier to read table.
+- **data.txt/data.html**: Simply contains the csv file reformatted into a much easier to read table.
-- **stats.txt**: Contains statistics calculated from the data.
+- **stats.txt/stats.html**: Contains statistics calculated from the data.